The Ultimate Structured Interview Questions + Hiring Guides

 What is a structured interview?

-Simply put, structured interviews are a series of standardized interview questions designed to assess candidates on a range of qualities important to the organization.
-They are provided to hiring managers ahead of time and are administered to all candidates in the same order.
+Structured interviews are a series of standardized interview questions designed to assess candidates on a range of qualities important to the organization.
+The questions are provided to hiring managers ahead of time and are administered to all candidates in the same order.

 Structured interviews usually consist of job-specific questions as well as behavioral interview questions and situational interview questions.
 Behavioral and situational interview questions are designed to assess candidates on a range of qualities, including: